 I love my life but definitely need at least two lattes a day to survive.

-I LOVE coffee, shopping, chocolate, organising, craft with my kids, camping and project life.
+I LOVE coffee, shopping, organising, crafting with my kids, camping and project life.